Future Work

 An organization that wants to reinforce an agile, innovative culture, for example, might have regular events that prompt creative engagement, such as improv activities, and showcase collaboration tools that enable brainstorming and sketching."

-In the spirit of last week's "Shared Mission" article, employees should be involved in building relationships and strong cultures.
+In the spirit of last week's "Shared Mission" article, employees should be involved in building relationships and strong hybrid cultures.
 And they want to be.

 Our upcoming The State of Hybrid Work in Singapore research shows that 90% of Singaporean employees want to participate actively and create small events like lunches or doing something fun after work to ensure the team stays connected.